Take it out of the box, and you can easily snap it. Just a bit of pressure with your fingers causes it to splinter in two.

 Like a handful of toothpicks, a group of people supporting one vulnerable individual can make that person stronger—and unbreakable.

-Author Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides chemical dependency recovery and community-based corrections programs to hundreds of men and women annually.
+Author Dennis Cummings is Executive Director of the Duluth Bethel, a nonprofit organization that provides treatment for substance use disorder as well as community-based corrections programs to hundreds of men and women annually.
 This column originally ran in the May 7 edition of the Duluth Budgeteer News.
 Look for future columns every month in the Budgeteer.